 January 2006 – Kentucky Science & Technology Corporation awarded R&D Voucher on “Novel Active Insecticidal Compounds from Kentucky Native Plants”

-Spring 2006 – The Lane Report’s Magazine featured Naprogenix in their annual “Research Kentucky” report.
-Please click on link to review report
+Spring 2006 – The Lane Report’s Magazine featured Naprogenix in their annual “Research Kentucky”report.

 January 2005 – Kentucky Science & Technology Corporation awarded R&D Voucher on “Application of NPG Technology to Alternate Plant Species”